 #37 Learn about Romanian Musician George Enescu

-Located inside the extravagant Cantacuzino Palace, the George Enescu National Museum is one of the best places to visit in Bucharest to learn about the famous composer.
+Located inside the extravagant Cantacuzino Palace, the George Enescu National Museum is the best place to visit in Bucharest to learn about the famous composer.

 Exhibits feature artifacts and memorabilia dedicated to George Enescu and his music.

-The museum is undergoing a lengthy renovation aimed at reviving the Art Nouveau building to its original splendor.
+It is undergoing a lengthy renovation aimed at reviving the Art Nouveau building to its original splendor.

 #38 Glimpse the Past at Filipescu Cesianu House

 One of the beautiful places in Bucharest to visit, the Filipescu Cesianu House Museum is situated inside a restored mansion on Calea Victoriei.
-Inside, visitors get a glimpse into the history of Bucharest and the generations of people who have lived there.

 Admission is inexpensive and there are English translations for the exhibits.
 Don’t miss the garden, which hosts numerous (creepy) statues.